jsgang/edx-platform/docs/en_us/platform_api/source/profile_images/profile_images.rst

     No Content

-.. _Remove Profile Images:
+.. _Remove a Profile Image:

 **************************************************
-Remove Profile Images
+Remove a Profile Image
 **************************************************

 .. autoclass:: profile_images.views.ProfileImageRemoveView